 Enter the page title, and hit Edit with Elementor.

-Go to Page Settings and select Elementor Canvas in Page Layout.
+Once you’re on the frontend dashboard site, go to Page Settings and select Elementor Canvas in Page Layout.

 Import the Elementor template we’re using to build this frontend dashboard.